PrairieLearn/PrairieLearn/doc/manualGrading.md

 This CSV file has two blank columns at the end, ready for the percentage score (0 to 100) and optional feedback.
 The `submission_id` is an internal identifier that PrairieLearn uses to determine exactly which submitted answer is being graded.
 The `params` and `true_answer` columns show the question data.
 The `old_score_perc` column shows the score that the student currently has, which is convenient for re-grading or doing optional manual grading after an autograder has already done a first pass.

-If the students uploaded files then you should also download `<assessment>_files_for_manual_grading.zip` from the Downloads page.
+If the students uploaded files then you should also download `<assessment>_files_for_manual_grading.zip` from the "Downloads" tab.
 The scores and feedback should still be entered into the CSV file.

 ## Uploading the scores and feedback